 Forecasters use causal models to explore factors that may affect a forecast based on historical data.
 These models use mathematics to express relationships between system elements.
 Tools that perform the modeling are provided by software packages.
 Harvard Business Review describes the causal model as the most sophisticated type of forecasting tool; it is also the best for long-range predictions.
 A causal model is typically dynamic and is continually being revised as more data becomes available.

-Each of the forecasting methods described here is best suited to specific types of information.
+Each workforce forecasting method described here is best suited to specific types of information.
 When historical data is available, time series analysis can be done.
 In its absence, qualitative methods are appropriate.
-An effective forecaster will understand which techniques to use, but it’s up to company leadership to supply the necessary information.
+An effective forecaster will understand which workforce forecasting techniques to use, but it’s up to company leadership to supply the necessary information.

 The Importance of Historical Data in Workforce Forecasting

-Having the right people in the right place, at the right time, with the right skills for the job is one of the biggest challenges for employers today.
-The insights gained from workforce management forecasting & workforce forecasting tools can help decisions involving recruiting, hiring, training and outsourcing.
-Being able to look at historical workforce data not only in terms of the past but as a predictor of the future is an invaluable advantage for business leaders.
+The insights gained from workforce management forecasting and workforce forecasting tools can help decisions involving recruiting, hiring, training, and outsourcing.
+Being able to look at historical workforce data not only in terms of the past but also as a predictor of the future is an invaluable advantage for business leaders.